 - Add a pinch of salt and gently stir pasta salad just enough to combine.
 Serve warm or cold.

 - Store: Refrigerate covered for up to 2 days.
+Do not freeze.